- Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction. [Erich Fromm]

 - Richard D. Fraser, Jr., China's Military Modernization: Building for Regional and Global Reach (Praeger, 2008).

-Some people's idea of balance may be other people's idea of the ridiculous.
+Some people's idea of balance may be other people's idea of ridiculous.
 Commonly, propagandists promote an ideal in direct contravention to its expression.

 - Joseph Minton Amann and Tom Breuer, Fair and Balanced, My Ass!: An Unbridled Look at the Bizarre Reality of Fox News (Nation Books, 2007).